denoland/vscode_deno/README.md

 ## Configuration

 You can configure the Deno extension using a `tsconfig` as described [here](https://github.com/justjavac/typescript-deno-plugin#configuration), or configure it with VS Code settings.
-This requires VS Code 1.30+ and TS 3.2+.
+This requires VS Code 1.40+ and TS 3.8+.
 Note the VS Code based configuration overrides the `tsconfig` configuration.

 - `deno.enabled` - Enable/disable this extension.
 Default is `true`.

-- `deno.packageManager` - The package manager you use to install node modules.
-Default is `npm`. (**Not implemented**)

 - `deno.alwaysShowStatus` - Always show the Deno status bar item.
 Default is `true`.

+- `deno.importmap` - The Path of import maps.
+Default is `null`.

 - `deno.autoFmtOnSave` - Turns auto format on save on or off.
 Default is `false`. (**Not implemented**)